-The 2021 EPA Region 4 Ambient Monitoring Workshop was held virtually this year due to the Coronavirus outbreak.
-All of our division was able to attend most of the virtual workshop, which was an added benefit to being held virtually.
+The 2022 EPA Region 4 Ambient Monitoring Workshop was not held this spring due to the Coronavirus and staffing concerns at EPA but there are hopes of one being offered in the fall of 2022 virtually.
+All of our division will be able to attend, which would be an added benefit to our division.